This article was originally published in Analytics India Magazine.

 Potential Employers: Mckinsey

 Job Role: It’s a profile that is almost unheard of, so far, and one of the best financial institutions globally, Mckinsey started it.
-Mckinsey is defined as one of the leading analytics-driven organisations across the globe.
+Mckinsey is defined as one of the leading analytics-driven organizations across the globe.
 They recently posted a new job title for their analytics team.
 According to Mckinsey, a Data Science translator is one who has a solid base of advanced analytics tools such as Tableau, Hive, Hadoop, Spotfire and a grounding of programming languages like R, Python and SAS.

 Besides a demonstrated ease of working with huge data sets, a Data Science Translator is proficient in network analytics, customer life-cycle management and has the core skill of converting data into BI and meaningful insights.
 Data translators would also be having a client-facing role, probably acting as a bridge between the team and clients.